Healthy Decision-Making Involves Emotions

 Even the most T of us in this community still know that deep down we just want to be happy.
 It’s a shame that happiness, come to find out, is an emotion.
 So, why is it that it’s such a point of pride among Thinkers to proclaim that we are devoid of emotions?
 I suppose it’s more of a blanket statement that is mostly trying to claim that thinkers don’t allow ‘negative’ or ‘weak’ emotions to cloud them.
 Honestly, seeing some of these people, I would probably disagree with those claims.
 It frustrates me that this whole thing tries to shed a bad light on feelers and frame them as being in some way illogical.
 The whole premise of eschewing emotion is illogical in and of itself.
 There are illogical and irrational Ts and there are illogical and irrational Fs.
 That is just life.
 Don’t try to blanket claim that anyone that isn’t a thinker is irrational… I’d even wager that the one making that claim is probably the irrational one anyway…

-Hi there, reader!
-If you enjoyed that article, leave us a quick comment to encourage us to keep writing.
-In addition, if you've found our content helpful in some way, please consider Buying Us A Coffee to support our efforts and help keep this website running.
+Hi there!
+If you enjoyed that article, leave us a quick comment to encourage us to keep writing, and check out our Updates and Current Projects.
+In addition, if you've found our content helpful, please consider Buying Us A Coffee to help keep this website running.
 Thank you!